Last updated on June 22, 2026

 #2.
 Jackal, Genius Geneticist

-Jackal, Genius Geneticist grows as a biproduct of doing the bigger effect which is to copy your creature spells.
-Green has plenty of pump spells to make Giant Growth basically give the +3/+3 and copy your 4-mana creature for one .
+Jackal, Genius Geneticist grows and copies creature spells at the same time.
+Giant Growth basically gives the +3/+3 and copies your 4-mana creature for one .
 I science enough to know that free copies are a formula for winning at Magic.

 #1.
 Carnage, Crimson Chaos

-Carnage, Crimson Chaos is the most aggressively costed villain, especially with the mayhem mechanic; four mana is perfectly respectable for this effect, so it feels like cheating to get it for 2.
+Carnage, Crimson Chaos is an aggressively costed villain, especially with the mayhem mechanic; four mana is perfectly respectable for this effect, so it feels like cheating to get it for 2.

-This looks amazing in Cube with small but powerful creatures like Ragavan, Nimble Pilferer and Carnage Interpreter to cheat into play, and this has the potential to be a Standard staple.
+This plays amazing in Cube with small but powerful creatures like Ragavan, Nimble Pilferer and Carnage Interpreter to cheat into play, though it's fallen short of being a Standard staple.

 Best Villain Payoffs

 Most villain payoffs are villains themselves.
 Venom, Eddie Brock encourages sacrifice synergies, while Tombstone, Career Criminal gives you cost reduction and recursion to overwhelm your opponents.
-Prowler, Clawed Thief tacks on a nice loot with each villain and turns them into quite an aggressive play.
+Prowler, Clawed Thief tacks on a nice loot with each villain and turns them into aggressive plays.

 Doctor Octopus, Master Planner is the best villain payoff we have thanks to its large anthem.

-Generic typal support cards work with villains too, like Kindred Dominance, Raise the Palisade, and Herald's Horn help you get or keep as many of your villains in play as possible.
+Generic typal support cards work with villains too, like Kindred Dominance, Raise the Palisade, and Herald's Horn, which all help you get or keep as many of your villains in play as possible.

 Wrap Up